ethanhsiao88/topic-modeling/README.md

 - To train this model, a user must input the URL link to a training dataset in S3
   - Training dataset must be in csv format
   - Training dataset must contain the following columns (syntax must be identical):
-    - Start Date
+    - Start Date (NOTE: must be formatted in ‘yyyy-mm-dd hh:mm:ss’ format)
-    - End Date
+    - End Date (NOTE: must be formatted in ‘yyyy-mm-dd hh:mm:ss’ format)
     - How likely are you to recommend the Glam Bag to a friend?
     - What is the most important reason for your recommendation answer?
     - topic_type
       - Recommended labels: personalization, shipping/packaging, repetitive, excitement/quality, value/price, other (syntax should be identical)
     - userId
+    - subscription (NOTE: user must add this column)
   - NOTE: Since this is a csv, it is parsed by commas.
 To avoid errors, replace all commas with spaces
 - The user can also adjust 3 other fields:
   - Desired test/train split (default = 0.2; can change to 0.1, 0.15, 0.25, or 0.3)